chrisdavies/rlite/README.md

 ## Status

-Rlite is being actively maintained, but is pretty much feature complete, with the possible exception of support for wildcard routes.
+Rlite is being actively maintained, but is pretty much feature complete.
 Generally, I avoid repos that look stale (no recent activity), but in this case, the reason for inactivity is that library is stable and complete.

 ## Usage with React